Salmon Chowder

 Bowl of Salmon Chowder topped with fresh dill.

-1. Cook the bacon and aromatics: Cook the bacon, and drain on paper towels.
-Leave 1 tablespoon of fat in the pan, melt the butter, then add the onions and leeks and sauté for 5 minutes until they start to soften.
+1. Cook the bacon and aromatics: Cook the bacon until crisp and drain on paper towels.
+Leave 1 tablespoon of fat in the pan, melt the butter, then sauté the onions and leeks.

 2. Add the liquids and potatoes: Add the wine, clam juice or broth, milk, potatoes, salt, and some pepper.
-Bring to a simmer, then partially cover the pot, adjust the heat so it stays at a simmer, and cook until the potatoes are almost tender, about 10 minutes.
+Bring to a simmer, then partially cover the pot, and cook until the potatoes are almost tender, about 10 minutes.

-3. Simmer the soup: Add the cream and salmon and return to a simmer.
-Make sure the liquid doesn’t come to a boil, or the soup might start to separate.
-Stir carefully so the salmon doesn’t totally fall apart as it cooks, you want some nice flaky chunks.
-Simmer for a few minutes until the salmon turns opaque.
+3. Simmer the soup: Add the cream and salmon and return to a simmer for a few minutes until the salmon turns opaque.

-4. Add remaining ingredients: As soon as the salmon starts to become cooked, add the peas, scallions, and 3 tablespoons of fresh dill.
+4. Add remaining ingredients: Add the peas, scallions, and 3 tablespoons of fresh dill.
 Season with salt and pepper.

 Woman adding chopped scallions to a pot with chowder and peas.

-1. Finish and serve: Stir for another 2 minutes until the salmon and potatoes are fully cooked through.
-Serve the chowder in bowls, sprinkled with a bit of extra chopped fresh dill.
+1. Finish and serve: Stir for another 2 minutes until the salmon and potatoes are fully cooked.
+Add the cooked bacon.
+Serve the chowder in bowls, sprinkled with a bit more chopped fresh dill.

 What to Serve with Salmon Chowder